SuleimanFarah/sunpy/SOCIS-2013.md

 ## Criteria for selecting mentors

-Each idea proposed has one or more mentors linked with it.
+Each idea proposed has at least two mentors linked with it.
 These mentors are experts in the given subject area, with many being developers of the web services or other functionality being integrated.
 As not all subject experts are Python programmers, the SunPy community will be available to support Python questions.
 All mentors are experienced users of solar data, with experience in data acquisition, analysis or both.

 ## Disappearing mentor